 In this post, I propose a classification for expression transformations.
-This classification aims at generalness and generalness goes hand in hand with abstractness, so you shouldn't expect Coq tactics to be treated in too much depth here.
+This classification aims at generalness and is therefore rather abstract: Coq tactics won't be treated in too much depth yet.

 The bulk of expression transformations are based on evaluation.
 In this family of transformations, the fact that the value we end with is equivalent to the one we started from is obvious enough: evaluation preserves equality by definition.